 - 18 USC 1301: Individuals and corporations are prohibited to offer lottery services outside of the lottery game state of origin.

 - State Lottery Laws & Regulations: are dependent upon the state a company is operating under.

-In addition to the regulations, LottoGopher added another level of compliance, transparency and legitimacy to their operations to ensure piece of mind for their users by being a publicly-listed company.
-The mandatory filings provide transparency and regulations regarding their listing status ensures that they remain compliant to lottery regulations and rules.
+In addition to the regulations, LottoGopher added another level of compliance, transparency and legitimacy to their operations to ensure peace of mind for its users by being a publicly-listed company.
+The mandatory filings provide transparency and regulations regarding the company’s listing status ensures that they remain compliant to lottery regulations and rules.